 Capitation: This interface sets up the capitation to be disbursed to public Primary and Secondary schools in a given term within a calendar year.

-Income Returns: This interface captures all amounts received by the Institution within a given year.
+Income Returns: This interface captures all amounts the Institution receives within a year.

 Development Fund: Its interface captures projects funded in an institution within a given financial year.